nicolafisherwriter/nfwdg/_notes/Obsidian is a game changer if you want to write a book.md

 ---
-Date: 5th January, 2022

-Link: book
+title: Obsidian is a game changer if you want to write a book

-Tags: writing, obsidian
+tags: writing, techandtools
 ---

-# Obsidian is a game changer if you want to write a book

 **This is the process I’m using to write my book.**